Minecraft realms is a Minecraft feature that Mojang added to the game for players to rent a monthly private server to play with friends.

 20. /title

-You can use this command to add some fun aesthetics to the game, where a message can either pop up on all the players screen, or above the players hotbar slots.
+You can use this command to add some fun aesthetics to the game, where a message can either pop up on the player’s screen, or above the player’s hotbar slots.

 Just something used to play around with your friends if you want to send messages on the realm server in a fashionable way.